Transcription preinitiation complex: Other preinitiation complexes

+In Archaea

 Archaea have a preinitiation complex resembling that of a minimized Pol II PIC, with a TBP and an Archaeal transcription factor B (TFB, a TFIIB homolog).
 The assembly follows a similar sequence, starting with TBP binding to the promoter.
 An interesting aspect is that the entire complex is bound in an inverse orientation compared to those found in eukaryotic PIC.
 They also use TFE, a TFIIE homolog, which assists in transcription initiation but is not required.

-Pol I initiation start with UBTF (UBF) recognizing an upstream control element (UCE) located around ~100 to 200 bp upstream.
-It recruits Selective factor 1 (TIF-IB), which is a complex of TBP and three units of TBP-associated factor.
-UBF then recognizes the core control elements.
-Phosphorylated RRN3 (TIF-IB) binds Pol I. The entire complex recognizes UBF/SL1, binds to it, and starts transcribing.
-The precise usage of subunits differ among organisms.
+RNA Polymerase I (Pol I)

+Formation of the Pol I preinitiation complex requires the binding of selective factor 1 (SL1 or TIF-IB) to the core element of the rDNA promoter.
+SL1 is a complex composed of TBP and at least three TBP-associated factors (TAFs).
+For basal levels of transcription, only SL1 and the initiation-competent form of Pol I (Pol Iβ), characterized by RRN3 binding, are required.

+For activated transcription levels, UBTF (UBF) is also required.
+UBTF binds as a dimer to both the upstream control element (UCE) and core element of the rDNA promoter, bending the DNA to form an enhanceosome.
+SL1 has been found to stabilize the binding of UBTF to the rDNA promoter.

+The subunits of the Pol I PIC differ between organisms.

+RNA Polymerase III (Pol III)

 Pol III has three classes of initiation, which start with different factors recognizing different control elements but all converging on TFIIIB (similar to TFIIB-TBP; consists of TBP/TRF, a TFIIB-related factor, and a B″ unit) recruiting the Pol III preinitiation complex.
 The overall architecture resembles that of Pol II.
 Only TFIIIB needs to remain attached during elongation.